Accelerating potential evaluation over unstructured meshes in two dimensions: Conclusions and further directions

 \section{Conclusions and further directions}

-In this paper, in addition to presenting a robust and extensible framework for the evaluation and interpolation of 2-D volume potentials, we present three complementary techniques for accelerating potential calculations over unstructured meshes.
+In this paper, we present three complementary techniques for accelerating potential calculations over unstructured meshes, as well as a robust and extensible framework for the evaluation and interpolation of 2-D volume potentials over complicated geometries.
 With the use of precise near field geometry analysis, we show that one can eliminate all of the unnecessary near field potential computations.
 By introducing the use of a staggered mesh, we further show that the number of interpolation nodes at which the near field and self-interactions are costly to evaluate is reduced dramatically.
 These two observations facilitate the offloading technique, which transforms the expensive and unstructured near field interaction computation into the highly-optimized parallel FMM computation.
 Of the methods described in this paper, we believe the offloading technique to be the most general, since we expect that the near field will become vanishingly small when the order of the far field quadrature rule is high, for other kernels, geometries and in higher dimensions.
 The offloading technique is one of the few methods we are aware of for which the use of extremely high-order quadrature rules is essential.

 In the following sections, we discuss the generalizations and extensions of the techniques and the volume potential evaluation algorithm presented in this paper.